jratcliff63367/socketchat/README.md

-# WSCLIENT
+# SocketChat

-This project is a fork of easywsclient which is a simple websockets compatible client

-The purpose of this fork is to add support for a server mode as well.
+This is a relatively small application which demonstrates how to write both a client and server over sockets.
+It implements a simple chat client which sends and recieves messages deineated with a carriage return and line-feed, like Redis does.

 To build for windows you first need CMAKE installed on your machine.